 Delta Air to tighten rules for onboard service animals

-Delta Air Lines is tightening the requirements for passengers traveling with onboard service and emotional support animals, the carrier said on Friday, following a sharp uptick in pet-related safety issues in recent years.

-NEW YORK: Delta Air Lines is tightening the requirements for passengers traveling with onboard service and emotional support animals, the carrier said on Friday, following a sharp uptick in pet-related safety issues in recent years.
+NEW YORK: Delta Air Lines is tightening the requirements for passengers traveling with on-board service and emotional support animals, the carrier said on Friday (Jan 19), following a sharp uptick in pet-related safety issues in recent years.

-Alongside that increase has been an 84 percent spike in the number of reported animal incidents since 2016, including urination and/or defecation, biting, and a high-profile 2017 mauling of a passenger by a 70 pound (32 kg) emotional support dog.
+Alongside that increase has been an 84 per cent spike in the number of reported animal incidents since 2016, including urination and/or defecation, biting, and a high-profile 2017 mauling of a passenger by a 32kg emotional support dog.

 Delta said that it flies some 700 service animals a day.
 Among them, customers have attempted to fly with comfort turkeys, gliding possums, snakes, spiders and other unusual pets.